Fall Scenic Drives: Late Season Color

-From late October through early November, lower elevations around the Asheville area still feature stunning color, which you can enjoy on these late-season scenic drives.
-Since peak color changes often, visit our weekly leaf reports to stay up-to-date on the most colorful foliage.
+From late October to early November (varies slightly each year), lower elevations around the Asheville area feature stunning color, which you can enjoy on these late-season scenic drives.
+Since the color changes happen often, visit our weekly leaf reports to stay up-to-date on the most colorful foliage.

 Reems Creek Valley